+Static usage means the position of the terminal is limited to the worst affected cell

+The mitigating factor assumed the MSS terminal is moving.
+In reality the duty cycle may be less than 100%

+The criteria used in this study was 5% for the whole network and reference cell

 The value is used in the SEAMCAT simulation for scenario B1 and B2.

 Maximum power interfering signal is calculated with a required I/N of -6 dB